Questions we usually get or ask ourselves due to lack of sleep:

 Is a quick nap after Research activity / study / brain-storming session or anything that involves learning recommended?

 A nap after study is like hitting CTRL+S (save option) after creating a content.
 If you save it, it will remain in memory else you might loose.
 Similarly, information is saved in memory at a much higher rate when you have a nap after study.
 Memory slip rate slows down when one sleeps after studying.
 This suggests that, getting adequate sleep is a critical part of learning something new, and plays an important part in stabilizing new memories.
-Thus, improving the over all productivity.
-Sleep scientist’s studies have shown that 90 minutes of sleep is advisable after study.
-Sleep helps one, to re-analyze his or her memories leading to increased insight.

-As the day wears on, degradation in thinking ability is observed.
-For few, an afternoon nap increases learning capacity and for few its a cup of caffeine.
-To simply brief out, researchers say sleeping just after studying improves one’s ability to recall information.
-However, we should also accept the bitter truth that memory strengthening sleep stage start declining in our late 30, though researches on how to enhance these stages in older age is still going on.
+Increase overall productivity.
+Sleep scientists’ studies have shown that 90 minutes of sleep is advisable after study.
+Sleep helps one to re-analyze his or her memories, leading to increased insight.
+As the day wears on, a degradation in thinking ability is observed.
+For a few, an afternoon nap increases learning capacity, and for others, it’s a cup of caffeine.
+To simply brief it out, researchers say sleeping just after studying improves one’s ability to recall information.
+However, we should also accept the bitter truth that memory-enriching sleep stages start declining in our late 30s, though research on how to enhance these stages in old age is still going on.

 WORK will still be there in the morning, a good-night sleep won’t be.

 SLEEP is a vast subject in all.
 It really plays an important role in our lives.
-Don’t neglect it.
+In short Don’t neglect it.
 We at JUMPWHERE have tried our best to picture it’s importance and if this would bring a change in even a single person’s Timetable, we would consider our goals achieved for this article.
 For more information on sleep we would suggest to read ‘DREAM LAND- Adventures in the strange science of Sleep’’ – by David K Randell.
 Don’t forget to share us your story in the comments below on What keeps you awake at late nights and causes lack of sleep.

 - Top 10 things people do at Office restroom apart from Normal job!